-- 1. An introduction to the World Trade Organisation - The Dispute Settlement Understanding (DSU) - 3.
+- 1. An introduction to the World Trade Organisation - 2.
+The Dispute Settlement Understanding (DSU) - 3.
 The Most Favoured Nation Principle (MFN) - 4.
 National Treatment - 5.
 Antidumping and Countervailing Duties - 6.
 The Agreement on Subsidies and Countervailing Measures (SCM) - 7.
 The Agreement on Technical Barriers to Trade (TBT) - 8.
-The Agreement on Sanitary and Phytosanitary Measures (SPS)
+The Agreement on Sanitary and Phytosanitary Measures (SPS) - 9.
+Mainstreaming trade to attain the Sustainable Development Goals (SDG)